A black and white photo of two of Milligan's original dormitories.

 The civilian work of the College was resumed under the presidency of Virgil Elliott in 1945.
 Two major problems confronted the College at this time.
 The breaking of ties with alumni and friends during the Second World War proved to be a serious handicap.
 No less difficult was the task of assisting a large number of ex-GIs to effect a transition from military to civilian life.

-Dr. Dean E. Walker came to the presidency in January 1950 from a 25 year professorship at the Butler University School of Religion.
-Recognizing the need of the small college to play an increasingly large part in the educational program of the country, the College adopted a long-range development program.
+Dr. Dean E. Walker came to the presidency in January 1950 from a 25-year professorship at the Butler University School of Religion.
+Recognizing the need for the small college to play an increasingly large part in the educational program of the country, the College adopted a long-range development program.
 Students were enlisted from a larger area, encompassing most of the States and several foreign countries.

 A black and white photo of Seeger Chapel under construction